lss4/lpcexp/readme.md

 for sound cards to function on RUBY-9719VG2AR or a compatible motherboard using [dISAppointment](https://github.com/rasteri/dISAppointment).

+Currently supports Intel and AMD chipsets.
+However, be noted that the LDRQ# signal needed for LPC DMA has been removed since Intel 100 series (Skylake) and AMD Socket AM5/SP5 (Raphael/Genoa).
+While this program can still be used on those and newer systems as usual, DMA-related functions, namely digitized audio in DOS games, will not work.
+FM Synth, on the other hand, will still be able to work as it does not rely on DMA to function.

 ## I. Preparation
 Requires Open Watcom to build.
 I'm using Open Watcom 2.0.